UC Ready Business Continuity

 UC Riverside Continuity Planners collaborate with faculty & staff to increase the University’s resilience in the face of disruptive events.
-By building resilience, these dedicated planners work to improve the ability to continue the University’s mission of teaching, research, public service, and patient care during any disruptive event - and to return to normal performance as quickly as possible.
-An important aspect of this work is the development of a continuity plan for the institution as a whole, as well as for select individual departments.
-These mission continuity plans contain information and strategies that would be needed during a recovery process, as well as recommendations for advance preparations.
+By building resilience, these dedicated planners work to ensure the University can continue its mission of teaching, research, public service, and patient care during any disruptive event and return to normal performance as quickly as possible.
+An important aspect of this work is developing a continuity plan for the institution as a whole and for select individual departments.
+These mission continuity plans contain information and strategies needed during a recovery process, as well as recommendations for advance preparation.

 UC Ready Software Tool

-Identifies Recovery Strategies: Based on the priorities and risks that we have identified, we then identify strategies for continuing our operations (e.g. working remotely, reciprocal agreements, etc.).
-Strategies your department may have identified previously have been transitioned over to the upgraded version of UC Ready.
+Identifies Recovery Strategies: Based on the priorities and risks we have identified, we then develop strategies to continue our operations (e.g., working remotely, reciprocal agreements, etc.).
+Strategies your department previously identified have been transitioned to the upgraded version of UC Ready.

 Activate your UCReady Account today!